BenFro21/Jeopardy/README.md

   - As a user I want to play with a friend and base turn order off who answered the last question correctly
   - As a user I want to select my categories to play
   - As a user I want the jeopardy music to play while I answer a question
-  - As a user I want to play a double jeopardy after a Jeopardy round that is harder questions and double the points
+  - As a user I want to play a double jeopardy after a Jeopardy round that provides harder questions and double the points
-  - AS a user I want a start game button that fills the board with clue value when the game starts.
+  - As a user I want a start game button that fills the board with clue value when the game starts.
 A logo would cover the box until the game starts.
-  - As a user I want a nav bar above the game to choose my catagories, start/restart the game, and choose player 1/2 and enter their names.
+  - As a user I want a nav bar above the game to choose my categories, start/restart the game, and choose player 1/2 and enter their names.
   # Schedule
   - 4/30: Psudo code, file creation, HTML setup, basic css to see game,
   - 5/1: JS variable creation